Shamanism during the Qing dynasty: Role in Qing rulership

 The Qing emperor used shamanism to promote the dynasty's legitimacy among the Tungusic peoples such as the Evenks, Daur and Oroqen who lived near the northeastern borders of the empire.
 They were taught the Manchu language and Manchu fashion, as well as legends recounting how Qing founder Nurhaci had been assisted by the spirits in his many exploits.
 Qing emperors adopted different images to address the different subjects of their multi-ethnic empire.
-As khan of the Manchus and Mongols, he presented himself as an incarnation of the bodhisattva ("enlightened being") Manjushri and as a universal Buddhist ruler protector of Tibetan Buddhism.
-As emperor of China, he sponsored imperial examinations based on the Chinese classics and worshipped at the Temple of Heaven.
+The Qing used the title of Emperor (Huangdi or hūwangdi) in Chinese and Manchu (along with titles like the Son of Heaven and Ejen), and Qing emperors were referred to as "Emperor of China" (or "Chinese Emperor") and "the Great Emperor" (or "Great Emperor Manjushri") by their Tibetan subjects (such as in the 1856 Treaty of Thapathali), as "Bogda Khan" or "(Manchu) Emperor" by their Mongol subjects, and as "Khagan of China" (or "Chinese khagan") by their Turkic Muslim subjects (now known as the Uyghurs).
+Qing rulers like the Qianlong Emperor portrayed the image of himself as a Buddhist sage ruler, a patron of Tibetan Buddhism in the hope to appease the Mongols and Tibetans.
+As the Son of Heaven, the Qing sponsored imperial examinations based on the Chinese classics and worshipped at the Temple of Heaven.
 Shamanism was thus only one aspect of the Qing's "extraordinarily flexible view of community and rulership".

 Healing rituals

 Besides state ritual, the Manchus often resorted to shamans to treat illness.
 In 1649 Dorgon's brother Dodo, who had helped the Qing conquer southern China in 1645, fell ill with smallpox, a highly contagious disease that the Manchus particularly dreaded.
 He called a shaman named Jingguda to his bedside, but the shaman's ritual therapies failed and Dodo died in April 1649 at the age of 35.
 After variolation began in 1681, shamanic sacrifices were performed for imperial sons who survived inoculation.
 The Kangxi Emperor (r.
 1661–1722) attempted to cure his sixth son Yinzuo (胤祚) with shamanic rites in June 1685, but that son died a few days later.